-Meeting with a genetic counselor and undergoing a cancer risk evaluation helps patients and their families better understand their inherited risk for cancer, and steps they can take to lessen that risk.
-Genetic counselors follow the latest evidence-based guidelines, and collaborate with other members of the cancer team to provide recommendations for follow-up care.
+Meeting with a genetic counselor and undergoing a cancer risk evaluation helps both patients and their families to understand their inherited risk for cancer, and steps they can take to reduce that risk.
+Genetic counselors follow the current evidence-based guidelines, and collaborate with other members of the cancer team to provide recommendations for follow-up care.

 For instance, individuals with hereditary genetic mutations linked with breast cancer may also have a higher risk for ovarian cancer or melanoma.
-Men in the family could be at risk for prostate cancer or even breast cancer.
+Men in the family could be at a significantly increased risk for prostate cancer or male breast cancer.

-Cancer risk evaluation provides options, enabling people to take proactive steps such as starting screenings at an earlier age or increasing the frequency of testing, so problems are caught early.
-The information can also help patients make better informed treatment decisions.
+Cancer risk evaluation provides options, enabling people to take proactive steps such as starting screenings at an earlier age or increasing the frequency of testing, so problems can be caught early.
+Genetic test results can also help doctors to choose the most effective treatment for cancer.

 Does A Positive Test Mean a Person Will Get Cancer?

-While receiving positive results is never easy, knowledge, along with guidance from a genetic counselor, empowers patients and families to be proactive in reducing their cancer risk.
+Learning that you were born with a genetic mutation is never easy.
+However, the knowledge, along with guidance from a genetic counselor, empowers patients and families to be proactive in reducing their cancer risk and staying healthy.